Ian Heslop: Cambridge University

 Heslop went up to Cambridge in 1923, where he read classics at Corpus Christi College and was a member of the Officers' Training Corps.
 He met and befriended Charles de Worms, then studying at King's College, who would become a noted lepidopterologist and Heslop's long-time friend and collecting companion.
 Heslop and de Worms often travelled to nearby Wicken Fen and the woods near Huntingdon in search of specimens.
-Heslop secured what Oates calls a "good" MA, despite spending much of his final year collecting butterflies.
+Heslop secured what Oates calls a "good" MA degree, despite spending much of his final year collecting butterflies.

 Heslop was a prominent member of the Cambridge University Small Bore Club (CUSBC), which took part in smallbore rifle shooting: he helped Cambridge to back-to-back victories in the annual varsity match against Oxford University between 1923 and 1926.
 He received his blue in shooting, (Note: Robinson, Flacke and Hentschel say that Heslop was awarded a Full Blue, though rifle shooting is normally a Half Blue sport at Cambridge; Oates's biography, on which the former account is based, only says that Heslop was awarded a "Blue".) and was CUSBC's captain in 1926.
 He was also a prominent revolver shot: in 1929, Heslop presented the trophy awarded ever since for the varsity match in revolver shooting, which was known as the "Heslop Match" until 1948.
 (Note: Since 1997, the match (now the "Oxford and Cambridge Match"') has been conducted in gallery rifle.)
 He also donated the trophy for the smallbore varsity match, which continues to be known as the Heslop.